Hundreds march in New Delhi for gay pride in Modi's India

-NEW DELHI, Nov 30 (Reuters) - Hundreds of people danced, sang and cheered in a gay pride parade in India’s capital on Sunday, the first since the country’s top court reinstated a ban on gay sex in the world’s largest democracy.
+NEW DELHI (Reuters) - Hundreds of people danced, sang and cheered in a gay pride parade in India’s capital on Sunday, the first since the country’s top court reinstated a ban on gay sex in the world’s largest democracy.

 Participants chanting “Azaadi” (freedom) and shouting slogans such as “I‘m gay, that’s OK” carried banners and placards demanding their right to love.

 “We are making a statement that we exist.
 We are not a minuscule minority.
-Deal with it,” said Mohnish Kabir Malhotra, 27, a publicist and one of the organisers of this year’s event.
+Deal with it,” said Mohnish Kabir Malhotra, 27, a publicist and one of the organizers of this year’s event.

 In December, India’s Supreme Court threw out a 2009 ruling by a lower court that had decriminalized gay sex, saying only parliament could repeal Section 377 of India’s penal code which bans sex against the order of nature.